-How to upload a texture to the GPU ?
+Upload a texture to the GPU

 In order to use textures and render targets, haiku provides hk_image_t and associated utility functions in haiku/graphics.h.